securitybunker/databunker.org/content/home/hero.md

 #* **Open-source security**
 #* **Self-hosted service**
 #Databunker is an open-source vault and API that ensures GDPR, HIPAA, ISO 27001, and SOC2 compliance.
 Protect sensitive user records against GraphQL and SQL injections without the need for expensive custom coding.
+#<p style='font-size:0.8rem;'>⭐⭐⭐⭐⭐ <a href="/success-story/kyc-backend-for-crypto-startup/" style="text-decoration:underline;text-underline-offset:4px;">a perfect kyc backend</a></p>
+#Check out the <a href="/doc/start/" style="text-decoration:underline;text-underline-offset:4px;">Getting Started Guide</a> and start protecting PII records in no time!
 +++
-Databunker is an open-source vault for secure storage of PII, PHI, and KYC records.
-Protect user records from SQL and GraphQL injections with simple API.
+**Databunker** is an open-source vault for secure storage of PII, PHI, KYC, and PCI records.
+Protect user records from SQL and GraphQL injections with a simple API.
 Streamline GDPR, HIPAA, ISO 27001, and SOC2 compliance.

-⭐⭐⭐⭐⭐ <a href="https://databunker.org/success-story/kyc-backend-for-crypto-startup/" style="text-decoration:underline;text-underline-offset:4px;">a perfect kyc backend</a>